Answers to FAQs About EVLT & Venefit

-The following are answers to frequently asked questions (FAQ) about the two main FDA approved varicose vein treatment procedures; namely, endovenous laser treatment (EVLT) and Venefit™ targeted endovenous therapy (formerly known as VNUS) available at our vein clinic in Porter Ranch, Los Angeles, CA. If you have any more queries or concerns that you don’t see answered in our website, please don’t hesitate to contact us to arrange a consultation with Dr. R. Dishakjian, the vein specialist at the Center.
+The following are answers to frequently asked questions (FAQs) about the two main FDA approved varicose vein treatment procedures; namely, endovenous laser treatment (EVLT) and Venefit™ targeted endovenous therapy (formerly known as VNUS) available at our vein clinic in Porter Ranch, Los Angeles, CA. If you have any more queries or concerns that you don’t see answered in our website, please don’t hesitate to contact us to arrange a consultation with Dr. R. Dishakjian, the vein specialist at the Center.

 Who is not a good candidate for endovenous thermal ablation (EVLT and Venefit)?